-On June 17, 2015, the Company completed the acquisition (the "Acquisition") of IDC NL, a company incorporated under the laws of the Netherlands, and IDC, Inc., a California corporation and wholly owned subsidiary of IDC NL, pursuant to a Share Purchase Agreement (the "Share Purchase Agreement") by and among the Company, IDC NL, ID Checker Holding B.V. ("Parent"), Stichting Administratiekantoor OPID (together with Parent, the "Sellers"), and the other individuals specified therein.
+On June 17, 2015, the Company completed the acquisition (the "Acquisition") of IDchecker NL B.V., a company incorporated under the laws of the Netherlands ("IDC NL"), and ID Checker, Inc., a California corporation and wholly owned subsidiary of IDC NL ("IDC Inc." and together with IDC NL, "IDchecker"), pursuant to a Share Purchase Agreement (the "Share Purchase Agreement") dated May 26, 2015, by and among the Company, IDC NL, ID Checker Holding B.V. ("Parent"), Stichting Administratiekantoor OPID (together with Parent, the "Sellers"), and the other individuals specified therein.
+Upon completion of the Acquisition, IDC NL and IDC Inc. became wholly owned subsidiaries of the Company and the transaction has been accounted for as an acquisition of a business.
 IDchecker is a provider of cloud-based identification document verification services.
-As a result of the Acquisition, IDC NL and IDC, Inc. each became wholly owned subsidiaries of the Company and the transaction has been accounted for as an acquisition of a business.

-Pursuant to the terms of the Share Purchase Agreement, the Company acquired all of the issued and outstanding shares of IDC NL and IDC Inc. At the closing of the Acquisition, the Company paid a purchase price of \$5,855,000, which consists of (i) a cash payment to the Sellers of \$5,600,000, subject to adjustments for transaction expenses, indebtedness, and working capital adjustments (the "Cash Payment") and (ii) the forgiveness of the outstanding balance of approximately \$255,000 on a promissory note issued by the Company to Parent.
-In addition, approximately \$2,745,000 in shares of the Company's common stock (the "Closing Shares"), par value \$0.001 per share ("Common Stock"), or 712,790 shares, were issued to the Sellers, and subject to the achievement of certain revenue and net income targets by IDchecker for the nine-month period ending on September 30, 2015, and the twelve-month period ending on September 30, 2016 (each, an "Earnout Period"), the Company will issue to the Sellers up to an aggregate of \$2,000,000 in shares of Common Stock (the "Earnout Shares").
-If the revenue or net income achieved by IDchecker during an Earnout Period is less than the applicable target but equal to or greater than 80% of such target, the Sellers will receive a prorated amount of Earnout Shares.
-Vesting of both the Closing Shares and Earnout Shares (if any) is subject to the continued employment of the founders of IDchecker and such shares are being accounted for as compensation for future services in accordance with ASC 718 Compensation - Stock Compensation.
+The total consideration for the IDchecker acquisition was \$5,600,000 million in cash, subject to adjustments for transaction expenses, indebtedness, and working capital adjustments, forgiveness of the outstanding balance of approximately \$255,000 on a promissory note issued by the Company to IDchecker, and approximately \$2,745,000 in shares of the Company's common stock (the "Closing Shares"), par value \$0.001 per share ("Common Stock"), or 712,790 shares, were issued to the Sellers.
+In January 2016, the Company issued 137,306 shares (the "Paid Earnout Shares") for achievement of certain revenue and net income targets for the nine-month period ending on September 30, 2015.
+In addition, the Company will issue to the Sellers up to an aggregate of \$1,000,000 in shares of Common Stock (together with the Paid Earnout Shares, the "Earnout Shares") subject to the achievement of certain revenue and net income targets by IDchecker twelve-month period ending on September 30, 2016 ("Earnout Period").
+If the revenue or net income achieved by IDchecker during the Earnout Period is less than the applicable target but equal to or greater than 80% of such target, the Sellers will receive a prorated amount of Earnout Shares.
+Vesting of both the Closing Shares and Earnout Shares is subject to the continued employment of the founders of IDchecker and such shares are being accounted for as compensation for future services in accordance with FASB ASC 718, Compensation - Stock Compensation.
 For additional information regarding the Closing Shares and Earnout Shares, see Note 5 to these consolidated financial statements.

 Upon the closing of the Acquisition, the Company deposited \$1,820,000 of the Cash Payment and 20% of the Closing Shares into an escrow fund to serve as collateral and partial security for working capital adjustments and certain indemnification rights.
-To the extent any Earnout Shares are issued to the Sellers, 20% of such Earnout Shares will be placed in the escrow fund.
+In January 2016, the Company also deposited 27,461 Earnout Shares into an escrow fund, and to the extent any future Earnout Shares are issued to the Sellers, 20% of such Earnout Shares will be placed in the escrow fund.
 The escrow fund will be maintained for up to 24 months following the last issuance of Earnout Shares or until such earlier time as the escrow fund is exhausted.

-The purchase price is subject to a post-closing adjustment in net working capital as provided in the Stock Purchase Agreement.
+The purchase price is subject to a post-closing adjustment in net working capital as provided in the Share Purchase Agreement.